hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

 ### 2. Setup for the Typechecker

 Choose a directory where you want to store your Hack code.
 In this directory, run `touch .hhconfig`.
-This creates an empty file that `hh_client` looks for as the *root* of your code to being typechecking.
+This creates an empty file that `hh_client` looks for as the *root* of your code to be typechecked.
 In order to properly analyze your code, the typechecker needs to do global analysis and be able to see all of your code.
 This means that it assumes a global autoloader for any code under this root, and checks all code recursively under this root together as one project.